xavieresp1/FizzBuzz/README.md

 # FizzBuzz
 This is an implementation of the FizzBuzz game in solidity.
-Made for LTU's blockchain development class.
+Made as an exercise for LTU's blockchain development class.
 1. If the entered number is a multiple of 3, print Fizz
 2. If the entered number is a multiple of 5, print Buzz
 3. If the entered number is a multiple of 3 and 5, print FizzBuzz